 All of that information is used to foster intelligent care coordination and build patient relationship management workflows that track key interactions between hospitals and patients.
 Care managers also received automated reminders for follow-up from day zero to day 30.
 At its core, the CRM solution is designed to maintain a patient’s health at home and prevent a trip back to the hospital.

 Far too many patients are being readmitted within 30 days of discharge.
 The numbers are cause for concern for both providers and patients, and the resulting penalties are staggering at a time when providers can’t afford revenue shortfalls.

 Over the past decade, the Hospital Readmissions Reductions Program (HRRP) has penalized 93% of acute care hospitals and more than half of all hospitals at least once.
 Additionally, 1,300 hospitals have been penalized for all 10 years.

 This doesn’t have to be the case.
 You can reverse the trend by fundamentally rethinking your approach to readmissions.
 Armed with an integrated solution that leverages all of your patient data, you can enable connected patient care with better end-to-end processes for care coordination, discharge planning, and after-care follow-up to help eliminate unnecessary readmissions, reduce penalties, and achieve better patient experiences and outcomes.

-Contact us to learn how your organization can reduce readmissions using improved processes and advanced technology—or to get more information on patient relationship management on the Innovaccer Health Cloud.
+Contact us to learn how your organization can reduce readmissions using improved processes and advanced technology—or to get more information on customer relationship management on the Innovaccer Health Cloud.